 Students planning to transfer to a four-year college or university must consult with a Computer Information Systems (CIS) advisor and carefully study the requirements of the four-year institution from which they intend to secure a bachelor's degree.
-Appropriate course substitutions may be made upon the recommendation of a student's advisor and with approval of the appropriate dean.
+Appropriate course substitutions may be made upon the recommendation of a student's advisor and with the approval of the appropriate dean.
 Substitutions are only made in accordance with the specific requirements of the baccalaureate degree granting institution to which the student intends to transfer.

-Students who have previously attended other colleges or universities may apply earned transfer credit in subject areas (i.e., psychology elective, biology elective, etc.) where deemed appropriate.
-This degree also satisfies the requirements of the MACRAO Transfer Agreement as defined on page 25.
+Students who have previously attended other colleges or universities may apply earned transfer credit in subject areas (i.e., psychology, elective, biology elective etc.) where deemed appropriate.
+This degree also satisfies the requirements of the MACRAO Transfer Agreement as defined in the handbook section of the college catalog.